tedchoward/tidbits/_posts/2011-12-07-impractical-cheeseburger.md

 ---

 Waldo Jaquith:
-> Further reflection revealed that it's quite impossible--nearly
+> Further reflection revealed that it's quite impractical--nearly
 > impossible--to make a cheeseburger from scratch.
 Tomatoes are in
 > season in the late summer.
 Lettuce is in season in spring and fall.
 > Large mammals are slaughtered in early winter.
 The process of making